smartnsoft/StarsKit/README.md

 ### Step screens

-- Simply create the desired xib screen, with the same name than in StarsKit
+- Create the desired xib screen, with the same name than in StarsKit
 - Specify the custom class and the module as "StarsKit"
 - Uncheck "Inherit Module From Target"